-The EPA received public comments on the proposed notice published on March 7, 2002 from Alliance of Automobile Manufacturers, Honda of America Mfg., Inc., Alcoa Inc., and The Aluminum Association.
+The EPA received public comments on the proposed rule published on March 7, 2002 from Alliance of Automobile Manufacturers, Honda of America Mfg., Inc., Alcoa Inc., and The Aluminum Association.
 All commenters were supportive of the proposal and suggested expanding the project and revising the listing.

-B. Comments Received and Responses From EPA

-(1) Comment: EPA should revise the F019 listing to specify that wastewater treatment sludges from zinc phosphating operations are not within the scope of the listing.
+- B. Comments Received and Responses From EPA - (1) Comment: EPA should revise the F019 listing to specify that wastewater treatment sludges from zinc phosphating operations are not within the scope of the listing.
 Data gathered as a result of the Expedited Delisting Project, together with the available historical data, should provide enough data to fully characterize this waste and to justify a revision of the listing.

-EPA Response: On January 18, 2007 (72 FR 2219), the Agency proposed to amend the F019 listing to exempt the wastewater treatment sludge generated from zinc phosphating, when zinc phosphating is used in the automobile assembly process and provided the waste is disposed in a landfill unit subject to certain liner design criteria.
+EPA Response: On June 4, 2008 (73 FR 31756), the Agency amended the F019 listing to exempt the wastewater treatment sludge generated from zinc phosphating, when zinc phosphating is used, in the automobile assembly process and provided the waste is disposed in a landfill unit subject to certain design criteria.
+The amendment has yet to be adopted by the State of Michigan.
+The SHAP facility will likely be able to comply with either the amended listing or the requirements of this delisting.